 Word embedding is a learned representation in such a way that similar words have similar representation.
 A representation can be a vector space with pre-defined number of dimensions.
 For example, Resilient Machine Learning Integration uses 50 as the default value for dimensions.
 An NLP model trained like this converts each word into a 50-dimensional vector of real numbers.

-Resilient Machine Learning Integration uses gensim word2vec package to train an NLP model.
+Resilient Machine Learning Integration uses the gensim word2vec package to train an NLP model.
 It is an unsupervised algorithm involving a two-layer shallow neural network.

-To understand how a word can be represented by a multi-dimensional vector of real numbers, it is helpful to imagine that each dimension of the vector space represents a meaningful feature that human can understand.
+To understand how a word can be represented by a multi-dimensional vector of real numbers, it is helpful to imagine that each dimension of the vector space represents a meaningful feature that a human can understand.
 Here each word is a combination (vector sum) of those meaningful features.
-Similar words should then have similar combination of those meaningful features, and thus stay close to each in the vector space.
-A simplified example is shown in the image.
-Here only two dimenions are used so that it can be easily drawn.
+Similar words should then have similar combination of those meaningful features, and thus stay close to each other in the vector space.
+A simplified example is shown in the following image.
+Here, only two dimensions are used so that it can be easily drawn.
 Here “programming” contains a bigger portion of the “Knowledgeable” feature than “Game”, and thus closer to “Math”.

 The similarity between words can then be defined as the dot product of the corresponding normalized vectors.
 Similar words stay close to each in the vector space, and thus have bigger similarity.

-In reality, users specify the number of features, an NLP model figures out what features to use.
-The features identified by an NLP model in general are combinations of something human being can understand.
+In reality, users specify the number of features only, an NLP model figures out what features to use.
+The features identified by an NLP model, in general, are combinations of something a human being can understand.

 Note that since similarity is defined as the dot product of two normalized vectors, the range of a similarity is between 0 and 1, with 1 meaning two words being exactly the same.
 The similarity is always positive because all the vectors are in the first quadrant.